Petz: Dogz 2 (Nintendo DS video game): Gameplay

 In the international version, players can pick between one of 11 breeds of dog.
 While the gameplay has some commonalities with other virtual pet and pet simulation games, the game mainly focuses on home decoration, as well as playing card games.
 IGN compared it to a cross between "Nintendogs, Clubhouse Games and Animal Crossing."
 Items used for decoration are won through playing a series of minigames.
 Card games playable include Poker, Old maid, Crazy 8's and Blackjack, and other mini-games include bowling and memory games.

 Development

 Ocha-Ken no Heya DS (お茶犬の部屋DS) was released on April 27 2006.
-It followed a series of Ocha-Ken games released for the Gameboy Advance, but had added features and—for the first time—3D graphics.
+It followed a series of Ocha-Ken games released for the Game Boy Advance, but had added features and—for the first time—3D graphics.
 The game was retooled—with more realistic dogs—and released world wide as Petz: Dogz 2 for November 2007 to coincide with a series of other games Ubisoft were publishing with that name, on various platforms.

 MTO re-released the game with the realistic dogs seen in Petz: Dogz 2 back in japan—on the 13 March 2008—resulting in Oheya o Kazarō - Koinu no Heya (お部屋をかざろう 仔犬の部屋).